The relative modular object and Frobenius extensions of finite Hopf algebras: Braided Hopf algebras

-Given $M, N \in {}_H \mathcal{B}_H$, we define $M \barotimes N$ to be the $H$-bimodule with the underlying object $M \otimes N$ and with actions
+Given $M, N \in {}_H \mathcal{V}_H$, we define $M \barotimes N$ to be the $H$-bimodule with the underlying object $M \otimes N$ and with actions

-The category ${}_H \mathcal{B}_H$ is a rigid monoidal category with respect to $\barotimes$.
-Note that the left dual object of $M \in {}_H \mathcal{B}_H$ (with respect to $\barotimes$), denoted by $M^{\vee}$, is the $H$-bimodule with underlying object $M^*$ and with actions
+The category ${}_H \mathcal{V}_H$ is a rigid monoidal category with respect to $\barotimes$.
+Note that the left dual object of $M \in {}_H \mathcal{V}_H$ (with respect to $\barotimes$), denoted by $M^{\vee}$, is the $H$-bimodule with underlying object $M^*$ and with actions

-The object $H \in \mathcal{B}$ is an $H$-bimodule by $m$.
-Moreover, the coalgebra $(H, \Delta, \varepsilon)$ in $\mathcal{B}$ is in fact a coalgebra in $({}_H \mathcal{B}_H, \barotimes, \unitobj)$.
-We denote by ${}^H_H \mathcal{B}^{}_H$ the category of left $H$-comodules in ${}_H \mathcal{B}_H$ and refer to an object of this category as a {\em Hopf $H$-bimodule}.
-By definition, an object of ${}^H_H \mathcal{B}_H^{}$ is an $H$-bimodule $M$ in $\mathcal{B}$ endowed with a left $H$-comodule structure $\delta_M: M \to H \otimes M$ in $\mathcal{B}$ such that
+The object $H \in \mathcal{V}$ is an $H$-bimodule by $m$.
+Moreover, the coalgebra $(H, \Delta, \varepsilon)$ in $\mathcal{V}$ is in fact a coalgebra in $({}_H \mathcal{V}_H, \barotimes, \unitobj)$.
+We denote by ${}^H_H \mathcal{V}^{}_H$ the category of left $H$-comodules in ${}_H \mathcal{V}_H$ and refer to an object of this category as a {\em Hopf $H$-bimodule}.
+By definition, an object of ${}^H_H \mathcal{V}_H^{}$ is an $H$-bimodule $M$ in $\mathcal{V}$ endowed with a left $H$-comodule structure $\delta_M: M \to H \otimes M$ in $\mathcal{V}$ such that

-(here, the coaction $\delta_M$ is expressed by the up-side down of the action $\triangleright_M$).
-Thus a Hopf $H$-bimodule is the same thing as a two-fold Hopf bimodule in the sense of Bespalov and Drabant \cite[{Definition 3.6.1}]{MR1492897}.
+(here, the coaction $\delta_M$ is expressed by the picture of $\triangleright_M$ turned upside down).
+Thus a Hopf $H$-bimodule defined here is the same thing as a two-fold Hopf bimodule of Bespalov and Drabant \cite[{Definition 3.6.1}]{MR1492897}.

-For $M \in {}_H^H\mathcal{B}_H^{}$, we set $\pi_M := \triangleright_M \circ (S \otimes \id_M) \circ \delta_M: M\to M$.
+For $M \in {}_H^H\mathcal{V}_H^{}$, we set $\pi_M := \triangleright_M \circ (S \otimes \id_M) \circ \delta_M: M\to M$.
 The {\em coinvariant} of $M$, denoted by $M^{\mathrm{co}H}$, is defined to be the equalizer of $\pi_M$ and $\id_M$.
 It is also an equalizer of $\delta_M$ and $u \otimes \id_M$.
 Thus, symbolically, we have

 Let $M_{\mathrm{ad}}$ be the right $H$-module with underlying object $M$ and with action

 We call $\triangleleft_M^{\mathrm{ad}}$ the {\em adjoint action} and express it by the same diagram as a right action but with labeled `ad' (as in the first diagram in Figure~\ref{fig:H-dual-adj-act}).
 The morphism $\pi_M$ is in fact an $H$-linear idempotent on the right $H$-module $M_{\mathrm{ad}}$.
 Hence $M^{\mathrm{co}H}$ is a right $H$-module as a submodule of $M_{\mathrm{ad}}$.